anki/cozmo-python-sdk/docs/source/getstarted.rst

 4. Move to the line that starts with "robot.say_text"

     a.
 Select the phrase "Hello World".
 Do NOT select the parentheses or quotation marks around the phrase; those are necessary for Python to properly parse the command.
     b.
 Type in the new phrase you would like Cozmo to say.
-In this example, Cozmo will say "Night Night”, so that line should look like this: ``robot.say_text("Night Night").wait_for_completed()``
+In this example, Cozmo will say "Night Night", so that line should look like this: ``robot.say_text("Night Night").wait_for_completed()``

 5. Save the nightnight.py file.
 6. Now you can run your program: